Azure/azure-powershell/src/IotHub/IotHub/help/New-AzIotHub.md

 ## DESCRIPTION
 Creates a new IotHub.
-You can create the IotHub with either the default properties or specify the input proerties.
+You can create the IotHub with either the default properties or specify the input properties.

 ## EXAMPLES